How to refuse single-use bottles while traveling (and at home)

 Ask your hosts if theres drinking water from tap or any refill stations in the hotel before you get there.

-Get a filter bottle that makes it possible to drink from any possible fresh water source.
+Get a filter bottle* for unsafe tap water to drink from every fresh water sources, including lakes, rivers….

 More tips how to avoid Single Use Plastic Bottles in countries without safe tap water: